Stephen Glass: Unsuccessful California Bar application

 Glass passed the California Bar Exam in 2006 or 2007.
 In 2009, Glass applied to join the State Bar of California.
 The Committee of Bar Examiners refused to certify him, finding that he did not satisfy California's moral fitness test because of his history of journalistic deception.
 Insisting that he had reformed, Glass then petitioned the State Bar Court's hearing department, which found that Glass possessed the necessary "good moral character" to be admitted as an attorney.

 The Committee of Bar Examiners sought review in the State Bar's Review Department and filed a Writ of Review, thereby petitioning the California Supreme Court to review the decision.
 On November 16, 2011, the Supreme Court granted the petition, the first time in 11 years the court had granted review in a moral character case.
 On January 3, 2012, Glass's attorneys filed papers with the Court arguing that his behavior had been beyond reproach for more than 13 years, and this was proof that he had reformed.

 On November 6, 2013, the California Supreme Court heard arguments in Glass's case and ruled unanimously against him in an opinion issued January 27, 2014.
 The lengthy opinion describes the applicant's history in minute detail and rejected Glass's claim to have acted honestly since his deceptions as a journalist were revealed, instead finding "instances of dishonesty and disingenuousness persisting throughout that period".
 The court was particularly troubled by "hypocrisy and evasiveness in Glass's testimony at the [2010] California State Bar hearing", and further noted that he did not admit the full extent of his fabrications until the California State Bar moral character proceedings in 2007.
 Accordingly, Glass was denied admission to the California bar.

 Personal life

 In 1998, Glass met lawyer Julie Hilden in connection with his legal issues.
 They began dating in 2000 and married in 2014 after she was diagnosed with early-onset Alzheimer's.
 Glass tended to her in their home in Venice, Los Angeles and hired a housekeeper and aides to stay with her while he was at work.
 Hilden died in 2018.

 Publications

-Fabricated articles
+Confirmed fabricated articles

 Many of the articles that Glass wrote for The New Republic are no longer available online.
 Below are links to some of those articles, which Glass is suspected of fabricating in part or in whole: